kondwani0099/kondwani0099/README.md

 - 👀 I’m interested in python and web development
 - 🌱 I’m currently learning artificial intelligence
 - 💞️ I’m looking to collaborate on my projects on plant disease predictions
-- 📫 How to reach me via Facebook @ yiren kondwani
+- 📫 Reach me via Facebook @ yiren kondwani

 <!---
 kondwani0099/kondwani0099 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.